Ordnance Survey digital maps of the United Kingdom, 1998-2013

 - Zoom and pan the detailed mapping

 - Turn contours and grid lines on or off.

 From 1998-2005, we received the OS Land-Line data format, which is based on tiles (squares of varying extent).
 From 2006, we have received the OS MasterMap data format, which is based on features (buildings, roads, railways, etc.).
 These features have date information recorded for them, allowing a more specific record of landscape change, and they can also be coloured to create a more intuitive and clearer map.

 Layers and contour lines

 OS MasterMap includes the Topography and Integrated Transport Network layers, but not the Address or Imagery (aerial photography) layers.
 You will find further information on OS MasterMap on the OS website.

-However, the LandForm PROFILE dataset is included with contour lines surveyed at 1:10,000 scale, and associated height information.
+However, the LandForm PROFILE dataset, from 1998-2006, is included with contour lines surveyed at 1:10,000 scale, and associated height information.

 We can supply colour printouts at A4 size (on an A3 sheet of paper) for private or non-commercial purposes.
 You can have up to four copies of the same map extract.
 See Ordnance Survey's copying information page for more details.

 Legal deposit libraries